David Peralta Preview, Player Props: Dodgers vs. Giants

 Giants Pitching Rankings

-- The Giants have a 4.06 team ERA that ranks 12th among all MLB pitching staffs.
+- The Giants' 4.07 team ERA ranks 12th across all MLB pitching staffs.

-- Giants pitchers combine to surrender the fewest home runs in baseball (169 total, 1.1 per game).
+- Giants pitchers combine to allow 172 home runs (1.1 per game), the first-fewest in the league.

-- Winn makes the start for the Giants, his fifth of the season.
-He is 1-2 with a 3.89 ERA and 30 strikeouts in 37 2/3 innings pitched.
+- The Giants will look to Beck (3-3) in his third start of the season.

-- The right-hander's most recent appearance was on Saturday, Sept.
-16 against the Colorado Rockies, when he threw four innings, surrendering three earned runs while allowing three hits.
+- In his last time out -- out of the bullpen on Sunday -- the righty threw 4 1/3 innings against the Los Angeles Dodgers, allowing two earned runs while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.